New PS Plus service launches in the UK: How the new subscription works and what tier you should buy - NewsBreak

 The much anticipated overhaul to Playstation’s PS Plus subscription service is now available worldwide with three different tiers to choose from – but which one is right for you?

 Dubbed “Project Spartacus” before launch, this updated offering for Playstation subscribers will provide access to Sony’s library of classic PS4 games , PS5 exclusives and retro titles from earlier consoles as well as access to exclusive demos of upcoming titles ahead of their release.
-And now we finally have confirmation of what games will be coming to the new service this summer.
+Now there’s even a chance to try the updated service for a free seven-day trial before commiting to a purchase, so you can play upcoming PS5 games at no extra cost.

 The all new and improved Playstation Plus launched in June 2022 with three payment options for new and existing subscribers: “essential”, “extra” and “premium”.
 The essential tier will cost £6.99 per month ( Playstation.com ), the extra tier will cost £10.99 per month ( Playstation.com ) and the highest tier, premium, will be available for £13.49 per month ( Playstation.com ).